 This generation of Visual Basic continues the tradition of giving you a fast and easy way to create .NET Framework-based applications.

-If you don't already have Visual Basic, you can acquire a version of Visual Studio that includes Visual Basic for free from the Visual Studio site.
+If you don't already have Visual Basic, you can download a free version of Visual Studio that includes Visual Basic from the Visual Studio site.

 In This Section